Helicene: Structure and properties

 The systematic naming for this class of compounds is based on the number of rings: [n]helicene is the structure consisting of n rings.
 According to IUPAC, only structures where n is at least 5 are considered helicenes.
 Some specific compounds also have alternate or trivial names.
 As the number of rings increases, starting at four, the structure becomes non-planar, but instead the planes of consecutive rings tilt to prevent steric collisions.
-The resulting helix is chiral.
 For helicenes with six benzene units, a 360° turn is completed.
 In the helicene series the dihedral angles between the extremities increases going from [4]helicene (26°) to [6]helicene (58°) and then decreases again for example in [7]helicene (30°).

 Helicenes are notable for having chirality despite lacking both asymmetric carbons and chiral centers.
 Instead, there is axial chirality, which results from the handedness of the helicity itself.
 The clockwise and counterclockwise helices are non-superposable.
 By convention a left-handed helix is minus and labeled (M), a right-handed helix is plus and labeled (P).
 Evidence from CD spectroscopy suggests left-handed helices are levorotatory and right-handed helices are dextrorotatory.

+The stability of the two complementary helical enantiomers with respect to interconversion and the mechanism by which they interconvert depend on n.